-Information technology and computing has become nearly ubiquitous in all aspects of the veterinary profession.
 During your education at MU’s College of Veterinary Medicine you will be using computers to access, evaluate and disseminate information.
 It is your responsibility as a student of the institution and of the profession to use information technology resources in a manner that reflects positively upon the veterinary community.
-The following guidelines should be adhered to in order to ensure compliance with CVM and MU policies.
+Please review the Acceptable Use Policy for more on this topic.

 Computer Check Out Devices: